Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 - `T-POOA-01` : Only PO(PostOnly) Orders allowed for this pair
 - `T-AUCT-04` : market orders not allowed in auction mode

-When the blockchain is extremely busy, the transactions are queued up in the mempool and prioritized based on their gas price.
+The `OrderStatusChanged` event always will return an `id` (orderId) assigned by the blockchain along with your `clientOrderId` when trying to enter a new order regardless of the status of the order.\
+`clientOrderId` is user generated and must be unique per traderaddress. \
+For MARKET orders, values sent by the user in the `price` and `type2` fields will be ignored and defaulted to 0 and Type2.GTC respectively. \
+Similarly for auction orders, values sent by the user in the `stp` and `type2` fields will be ignored and defaulted to STP.NONE and Type2.GTC respectively. \
-Valid quantity decimals (baseDisplayDecimals) and evm decimals can be obtained by calling `getTradePair(..)` and accessing baseDisplayDecimals and baseDecimals  respectively.
+Valid quantity precision (baseDisplayDecimals) and base token evm decimals can be obtained by calling `getTradePair(..)` and accessing baseDisplayDecimals and baseDecimals respectively.
+Valid price precision and quote token evm decimals can also be obtained from the same function above and accessing quoteDisplayDecimals and quoteDecimals respectively.
 Any reference data is also available from the REST API.
-See Trading API
+See Trading API \

 `Type2` : \
-0 = GTC : Good Till Cancel - default\
+0 = GTC : Good Till Cancel order is kept open until it’s either executed or manually canceled \
-1 = FOK : FIll or Kill (Will entirely fill or revert with code = "T-FOKF-01") \
+1 = FOK : FIll or Kill (Will entirely fill the order or revert with code = `T-FOKF-01`) \
-2 = IOC : Immediate or Cancel  (Will try to fill fully, if filled partially it will get status=CANCELED) \
+2 = IOC : Immediate or Cancel (any part of the order that isn’t immediately filled will get status=CANCELED) \
-3 = PO  : Post Only (Will either go in the orderbook or will get status=REJECTED with "T-T2PO-01" if it has a potential match)
+3 = PO  : Post Only (Will either go in the orderbook without any fills or will get status=REJECTED with `T-T2PO-01` if it has a potential match)

 `STP`   : Self Trade Prevention Mode when both maker and taker orders are from the same traderaddress. \
-0: CANCELTAKER   – Cancel taker Order.
+0 = CANCELTAKER   – Cancel taker Order.
 Let the resting maker order remain in the orderbook. \
-1: CANCELMAKER   – Cancel maker Order.
+1 = CANCELMAKER   – Cancel maker Order.
 Continue to execute the newer taking order.\
-2: CANCELBOTH    – Cancel both maker & taker orders immediately.\
+2 = CANCELBOTH    – Cancel both maker & taker orders immediately.\
-3: NONE          – Do nothing.
+3 = NONE          – Do nothing.
 Self Trade allowed

+When the blockchain is extremely busy, the transactions are queued up in the mempool and prioritized based on their gas price.
 ```
 Sample typescript code:
 const order = { traderaddress: Ox    // address of the trader.
-If msg.sender != `traderaddress` the tx will revert.
+If msg.sender != `traderaddress` the tx will revert with `T-OOCA-01`.
-              , clientOrderId: Oxid3 // unique id provided by the owner of an order bytes32
+              , clientOrderId: Oxid3 // unique id provided by the owner of an order in bytes32
               , tradePairId:         // id of the trading pair in bytes32
               , price:               // price of the order
               , quantity:            // quantity of the order